Internet Help

 Follow the instructions below to set up basic parental controls:

-Step 1: Add people to your EsthervilleHQ app by selecting the + icon located in the main dock at the bottom of the screen.
-Then tap “People” to create a new profile.
+Step 1: Add people to your EsthervilleHQ app by selecting "People" located in the main dock at the bottom of the screen.
+Then tap the “+” to create a new profile.

-Step 4: At any time, you can add or remove devices by selecting the profile and tapping the “Edit” button in the upper right corner of the screen.
-To add new devices, click the “+” icon, or click the “-“ icon to remove existing devices.
+Step 4: At any time, you can add or remove devices from a profile by selecting the profile and tapping the “Modify” button next to the Devices dropdown.
+To assign new devices, select or deselect the device from the list of connected devices.

 HOW TO: Add two factor authentication to the EsthervilleHQ app